 As travel writers we fly frequently (you would hate to know how many miles we fly each year – I hate to think of the carbon footprint), and while I never had a fear of flying until turbulence on an American Airlines flight to Costa Rica a few months ago when it felt like the plane was going to fall from the sky, I’ve never liked small planes.

-This flight, however, would be fairly turbulence-free, the views spectacular, and our landing smoother than most of the landings we’ve had this year on our grand tour.
+This flight to the Masa Mara, however, would be fairly turbulence-free, the views spectacular, and our landing smoother than most of the landings we’ve had this year on our grand tour.

-Edward, who will be our personal guide for the next three days, collects us in the smart open-topped Toyota Landcruiser that will be our private vehicle for our four game drives over coming days, and drives us to our new ‘home’ – a comfortable deluxe tent at the splendid Sarova Mara Game Camp.
+Edward, who will be our personal guide for our three days in the Masai Mara, collects us in the smart open-topped Toyota Landcruiser that will be our private vehicle for our four game drives over coming days, and drives us to our new ‘home’ – a comfortable deluxe tent at the splendid Sarova Mara Game Camp.